 Please enter the Group ID: UBC.
 Login using your Enterprise Active Directory (EAD) credentials.
 For most users, this is the same as your CWL login details.
 For more information on EAD accounts, visit the Enterprise Active Directory page.

-The Workspace 2.0 Service is available to UBC staff and faculty with an EAD account, an active employee status, and a UBC email address.
+Full Workspace 2.0 Access is available to UBC staff and faculty with an EAD account, an active employee status, and a UBC email address.

-Teaching Assistants and Research Assistants with an active employee status are eligible to access Workspace 2.0 if they have a UBC email address.
+Teaching Assistants and Research Assistants with active UBC employee status are eligible to access Workspace 2.0 if they have a UBC email address.

-External users can login with the email address that was used to share files with them.
+External users login with the email address that was used to share files with them.